runonbitcoin/run-db/README.md

 #### crawl

-Stores the block crawl state of the database.
+Stores the blockchain crawl height for data in the database.

 | Column | Type | Description |
 | ------ | ---- | ----------- |